MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

     If the **Credential Security Service Provider (CredSSP)** pop-up appears, select **Yes** to temporarily enable CredSSP for the wizard to continue.
 Once your cluster is created and the wizard has completed, you'll disable CredSSP to increase security.
 If you experience issues with CredSSP, see [Troubleshoot CredSSP](../manage/troubleshoot-credssp.md) for more information.

 1. Review all validation statuses, download the report to get detailed information on any failures, make changes, then click **Validate again** as needed.
-You can **Download report** as well.Repeat again as necessary until all validation checks pass.
+You can **Download report** as well.
+Repeat again as necessary until all validation checks pass.
 When all is OK, click **Next**.
 1. On **3.2 Create cluster**, enter a name for your cluster.

     :::image type="content" source="media/cluster/create-cluster.png" alt-text="Create cluster wizard - Create cluster" lightbox="media/cluster/create-cluster.png":::